Dispute over Islamic cemetery in Stafford County resolved, Justice Department says

 The county board, backed by local residents, had adopted a 2016 ordinance prohibiting new cemeteries within 900 feet of an existing private well, perennial stream or reservoir — a move officials said was meant to match a portion of the state code for cemeteries that relates to public drinking water sources.

 But the setback effectively prohibited the entire proposed Islamic cemetery site, located on 30 acres near the Marine Corps Base Quantico.
-Last year, the Justice Department and the All Muslim group both sued Stafford in U.S. District Court.
+Last year, the Justice Department and the All Muslim group sued Stafford in U.S. District Court.

 The county — which denied that religion was ever a motivation — then reduced the setback restriction to 656 feet and later rescinded the ordinance while arguing that the site still did not have the consent it needed from surrounding neighbors.